40-Question Social Media Agency Evaluation Checklist

 • Can they demonstrate social listening capabilities and how they use sentiment analysis for strategy adjustments?

-• Do they provide competitor analysis and benchmarking against industry performance standards?
+• Do they provide competitor analysis and benchmarking against industry performance norms?

-• How do they track and report on customer lifetime value of social media-acquired customers vs. other channels?
+• How do they track and report on customer lifetime value of social-acquired customers versus other channels?

 • Can they set up proper attribution tracking that accounts for multi-touch customer journeys across platforms?

-• Do they have experience with advanced analytics like cohort analysis or incrementality testing for social campaigns?
+• Do they have experience with cohort analysis or incrementality testing for social campaigns at material spend?

 Pricing Transparency and Contract Terms